|

 common practice which then leads to misconceptions

-of what is possible and what is not and
+of what is possible and what is not; and even

 training.